-R. Satish Ranka is a Consultant Occupational Health Physician with extensive experience in complex case evaluations and workplace health.
-As Director of R-Health Ltd and Lead Selected Medical Practitioner (SMP), he plays a pivotal role in ensuring high clinical standards in ill health retirement assessments and injury award determinations across UK police forces.
+Dr Satish Ranka is a Consultant Occupational Health Physician with extensive experience in complex case evaluations and workplace health.
+As a director of R-Health Ltd and Lead Selected Medical Practitioner (SMP), he plays a pivotal role in ensuring high clinical standards in ill health retirement assessments and injury award determinations across UK police forces.

 In addition to his expertise in occupational medicine, Dr. Ranka is a Responsible Officer (RO), overseeing the appraisal and revalidation of doctors to ensure compliance with professional standards and regulatory requirements.
 His role as an RO reflects his commitment to upholding the highest clinical and ethical standards within occupational health practice.